One of the most renowned and exclusive concert venues in the world is also one of the most magnificent attractions in New York City.

 9. The number of annual performances at the venue is quite limited

-Perhaps one of the most remarkable facts about Carnegie Hall is that there aren’t that many performances here every year, regardless of the fact that there are 3 available auditoriums.
+Perhaps one of the most remarkable facts about Carnegie Hall is that there aren’t that many performances here every year, even though there are 3 available auditoriums.

 The number of performances averages about 250 every year, something that certainly adds to the exclusivity of the hall.
 Despite this fun fact, the hall makes serious losses (in the millions of dollars) because of this and has to rely on donors to survive.